goodsun/generativeNft/monster/tragedyContract/formal_procedure_p1/remix/README.md

 This directory contains interface files for interacting with the deployed Tragedy NFT contracts using Remix IDE.

+## Contract Systems

+### 1. Legacy System (TragedyMythNFT)
+The original implementation with fixed metadata generation.

+### 2. BankedNFT System (TragedyBankedNFT)
+The new modular implementation with MetadataBank architecture, enabling flexible metadata management and additional features like soul-bound tokens.

 ## Quick Start

 1. **Open Remix IDE**: https://remix.ethereum.org